cf73/humanity/content/collections/pages/discover.md

     content:
       -
         type: text
-        text: 'Since publishing our journal, humanity, more than thirty years ago, The Humanity Initiative has been reviewing and collecting content that sheds light on our world, content that encourages all of us to be changemakers. '
+        text: 'Since publishing our journal, humanity, more than thirty years ago, The Humanity Initiative has been offering a wide range of content that sheds light on our world, that encourages all of us to become changemakers, to discover fulfilling ways to participate in the positive change that sentientkind so deeply needs. '
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'We welcome your curiosity and comments about this entirely reimagined site.
-We hope you will find exciting ways to participate in the positive changes that sentientkind so deeply needs. '
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1712005251
+updated_at: 1712033151
 parent: home
 ---